GhouseCodes/Semantic-Search-using-Endee-Vector-Database/README.md

 The project is designed as a simple, practical AI application suitable for internship evaluation, showing:

-How embeddings work
+•	How embeddings work

-How vector databases like Endee are used
+•	How vector databases like Endee are used

-How semantic search / RAG-style systems are built
+•	How semantic search / RAG-style systems are built

-How to integrate AI models with a backend API
+•	How to integrate AI models with a backend API

 🧠 Problem Statement

 Traditional search systems rely on keyword matching, which fails when:

-The user uses different words with the same meaning
+•	The user uses different words with the same meaning

-The query is semantically similar but not textually similar
+•	The query is semantically similar but not textually similar

 This project solves that by:

-Converting text into vector embeddings
+•	Converting text into vector embeddings

-Storing/searching them using Endee vector database
+•	Storing/searching them using Endee vector database

-Returning results based on semantic similarity, not exact words
+•	Returning results based on semantic similarity, not exact words

 🏗️ System Design / Architecture

 Components:

-FastAPI → Backend API server
+•	FastAPI → Backend API server

-Sentence Transformers → Converts text into embeddings (vectors)
+•	Sentence Transformers → Converts text into embeddings (vectors)

-Endee → Stores and searches vectors efficiently
+•	Endee → Stores and searches vectors efficiently

-Python Requests → Communicates with Endee API
+•	Python Requests → Communicates with Endee API

-🧩 How Endee Is Used
+🧩How Endee Is Used
 Endee acts as the vector database in this project:

-Document embeddings are stored (upserted) into Endee
+•	Document embeddings are stored (upserted) into Endee

-User queries are converted into embeddings
+•	User queries are converted into embeddings

-Endee performs similarity search on vectors
+•	Endee performs similarity search on vectors

-Most relevant documents are returned
+•	Most relevant documents are returned

 This demonstrates a real-world use case of Endee for:

-Semantic Search
+•	Semantic Search

-RAG systems
+•	RAG systems

-AI-powered search engines
+•	AI-powered search engines

-Recommendation systems
+•	Recommendation systems

 ⚙️ Tech Stack

-Python
+•	Python 3.10+

-FastAPI
+•	FastAPI

-Sentence-Transformers (all-MiniLM-L6-v2)
+•	Sentence-Transformers (all-MiniLM-L6-v2)

-Endee Vector Database (Docker)
+•	Endee Vector Database (Docker)

-Requests
+•	Requests

-Uvicorn
+•	Uvicorn

 📂 Project Structure
 semantic-search-endee/